snlucas/Flutter-Learning-Labs/UI/Basic-Widgets/text_widget/README.md

 I think that is important to train and learn starting from the basics.
 So, Text Widget is one of the most basics widgets in Flutter.
 But, it can be complex too.
 Starting here, we can understand how Text Widget works in Flutter and use this in some other projects.

 ## How I want this?
-Here an image of how I planned this project.
+Here some images of how I planned this project.
 This is just for demonstration, and it can be different at the end of the project.

 ![Flutter Text Widget Exercise Prototype](images/sketches/Prototype-Flutter-Text-Example-Learning.png)

 ![Flutter Text Widget Exercise Sketch](images/sketches/Sketch-Text-Widget.png)

 ### Project Status